-Doors: 07:00 PM Starts: 09:00 PM - $7 cover
+Doors: 07:00 PM Starts: 08:00 PM - $7 advance / $10 at the door cover

-The unlikely pairing has since released 5 full-length CDs, produced a live concert DVD and performed over 500 shows together all across the U.S. and in Europe.
-Their show is a carnival of two that will take you from Paris to CBGBs and back again.
-A rollicking flapper folk punk cabaret with cleverly crafted songs, pop hooks, Taiko meets Rio de Janeiro pounding drum instrumentals and true DIY attitude.
+The unlikely pairing has since released 6 full-length CDs, produced a live concert DVD and have performed all across the U.S. and in Europe.
+Their show is a carnival of two that will take you from the Moulin Rouge to CBGBs and back again.
+A rollicking flapper folk punk steampunk cabaret with Taiko meets Rio de Janeiro pounding drum instrumentals.

 Frenchy, Samantha Stephenson, whose roller coaster journey went from artist to MBA graduate to full time performing artist, paints pictures of lust, love, intrigue and unbridled joy.
 Whether singing in French or English, her invitation to surrender yourself in the present moment is irresistible.
 As Frenchy and the Punk’s lyricist she draws inspiration from art, dance and travel.
 She has lived in France, England, Brazil and the US and spent time in West Africa.
 She studied art at The National Academy of Design and Art Students League in New York City.
 She began her dance training at the Royal School of Dance in England and performed in dance troupes in Boston and New York and studied piano and voice throughout her teens.